Mental Health Month

 Rising Voices: A Finglas based inclusive choir for those affected by dementia and memory loss, their families, friends and carers.

-High Hopes Choir: Ireland’s first choir formed with people affected by homelessness.
+High Hopes: Ireland’s first choir formed with people affected by homelessness.

 The MC